If you would like contraception from the Women’s Center and

 irregular periods, heavy menstrual bleeding, or severe PMS symptoms.

 When you call the

-After attending a class, you will then be able to make an appointment with the Nurse Practitioner.
+Afterwards, you will then be scheduled for an in-person appointment with the Nurse Practitioner.
 Some questions will be asked

 regarding your health history, your family history, smoking history and sexual